rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 libcudf APIs _should_ promise to never return "dirty" columns, i.e. columns containing unsanitized data.
 Therefore, the only problem is if users construct input columns that are not correctly sanitized and then pass those into libcudf APIs.

-## libcudf does not synchronize CUDA streams
+## Treat libcudf APIs as if they were asynchronous

 libcudf APIs called on the host do not guarantee that the stream is synchronized before returning.
 Work in cudf occurs on `cudf::get_default_stream().value`, which defaults to the CUDA default stream (stream 0).